 As no country has so far provided a qualified implementation of the GloBE rules below the 750 million euros threshold there is currently no scope of application for Article 4(3).
 In addition, the Liechtenstein supplementary tax as a conditional tax liability would not be offset against a foreign supplementary tax on the basis of the OECD/G20 Administrative Guidelines.
 It is therefore to be deleted.

-This provides that constituent entities located in Liechtenstein that submit a GIR are required to register with the tax administration within 15 months after the end of the financial year to which the GIR relates.
+This provides that constituent entities located in Liechtenstein that submit a GIR are required to register with the tax administration within 15 months after the end of the financial year to which the GIR relates (increased to 18 months in the transitional year).

 This provides that Liechtenstein will transmit the GloBE information to the competent authorities of the partner states in which constituent entities of the multinational group are located, based on the provisions of the GIR MCAA.